AI-Ashik/passport-local-session/README.md

 ## Table of Contents

-#### This encryption method is also a very simple, bcrypt npm package encrypted password by hashing and salting
+#### This encryption method of passport js library, we are using passport-local for this session authentication

 - [Update Node](#update-node)
   - [Windows](#windows)